psevestre/openid-fapi/Financial_API_WD_001.md

 1. shall not support "Private-Use URI Scheme Redirection";
 1. shall not support "Loopback Interface Redirection";

-These requirements mean that FAPI compliant implementations can only support native apps through the use of "Claimed https Scheme URI Redirection".
+These requirements mean that FAPI Security Profile 1.0 compliant implementations can only support native apps through the use of "Claimed https Scheme URI Redirection".

 Note: nothing in this document seeks to disallow fixed urls in the